- Read “White Tears/Brown Scars: How White Feminism Betrays Women of Color” by Ruby Hamad.

-Today, this violence is codified in the racial bias of algorithms and content moderators on social media platforms today.
-White women tears trended last month on Tiktok as the platform was banning content with terms “pro-Black”, “Black Lives Matter”, “Black success” and “Black people” (NME).
-Videos of violent encounters go viral across social media, but rarely do posts outlining the importance of acknowledging white fragility or dismantling white feminism.
+Today, this violence is codified in the racial bias of algorithms and content moderators on social media platforms.
+White women tears trended last month on TikTok as the platform was banning content with terms “pro-Black,” “Black Lives Matter,” “Black success,” and “Black people” (NME).
+Videos of violent encounters go viral across social media but rarely do posts outlining the importance of acknowledging white fragility or dismantling white feminism.
 Although trending videos drive awareness, they continue to reiterate who is centered in the broader narrative around racism and systemic oppression.
 And in the process, they trigger those most impacted by this harm.

-Remember that for every video that trends, there are dozens more of these scenarios happening offline—perhaps in your workplace, park, or local coffee shop.
+Remember that for every video that trends, dozens more of these scenarios happen offline—perhaps in your workplace, park, or local coffee shop.
 It shouldn’t take a victim to record the violent incident for them to be believed.
 Consider: how can you prioritize the needs of those experiencing harm?
 How can you be an active bystander for someone experiencing this type of attack?
 And how can you use your power and privilege to change this narrative?
 The TikTok trend may have started innocuously, but this practice is guilty of harming too many people of color.
 And until we dismantle it, our work to create a more equitable future will continue to get washed away.

-A trend on Tiktok encouraging users to post videos of themselves fake crying has reignited conversations on how white women tears have been weaponized against communities of color.
+A trend on TikTok encouraging users to post videos of themselves fake crying has reignited conversations on how white women’s tears have been weaponized against communities of color.

-Some of the significant historical injustices against Black people that we know of have been started by weaponized white women tears.
+Some of the significant historical injustices against Black people that we know of have been started by weaponized white women’s tears.

-When white women weaponize their emotions to cause harm against people of color, they perpetuate the same systemic oppression they often claim to oppose.
+When white women weaponize their emotions to cause harm to people of color, they perpetuate the same systemic oppression they often claim to oppose.